Fengnato/Hello-Sexy/README.md

 hello-world
 ===========

-I am getting started with GitHub
+I am finally getting started with GitHub

+Is that a super cool thing to do ?